ra1028/VueFlux/README.md

 ```

 ### Actions
-This is the proxy for functions of dispatching `Action`.
+This is the proxy for functions of dispatching Action.

 They can have arbitrary operations asynchronous such as request to backend API.

-The type of `Action` dispatched from `Actions`' proxied functions is determined by `State`.
+The type of Action dispatched from Actions' proxied functions is determined by State.

 ```swift
 enum CounterAction {